-Chicana/o-Latina/o Studies is concurrently a multi-disciplinary and interdisciplinary field of academic inquiry broadly relating to people of Latin American descent within the hemisphere, in particular within the United States and the wider diaspora.
+Chicana/o-Latina/o studies is an intercollegiate program at the Claremont Colleges.
 Chicana/o-Latina/o studies emerged in the academy as a product of educational and social movements of the 1960s.
-These movements led to the initial creation of the program here at The Claremont Colleges in 1969, making our program the second-oldest in the nation.
-More recently, Chicana/o-Latina/o Studies has emerged as a field of inquiry relating to Latin Americans in the hemisphere and has been the site for work seeking to transcend the gaps in area studies and ethnic studies.
+These movements led to the initial creation of the program here at The Claremont Colleges in the 1960’s, making our program the second oldest in the nation.
+More recently, Chicana/o-Latina/o studies has emerged as a field of inquiry relating to Latin Americans in the hemisphere and has been the site for work seeking to transcend the gaps in area studies and ethnic studies.

 Pitzer Advisers: A. Pantoja, M. Soldatenko.

 Chicano/Latino/a Transnational Studies

 The Chicano/Latino/a Transnational Studies has three primary purposes.
 The first is to understand the history of the Chicano/Mexican people and other Latinos living in the Americas.
 The second is to use these experiences as an analytical window into broader social processes such as social stratification, global economics, Diasporas, forced and voluntary migration, social reproduction, social movements, racial formation, political engagement, interlocking axes of sexuality.
 The third is to connect the classroom to the community through the application of critical pedagogy, participatory research, and community-based learning.

 Pitzer Advisers: A. Pantoja, S. Portillo Villeda, M. Soldatenko.